-- 10.13 A student may appeal against an academic decision on the following grounds: - (a) There has been an administrative/procedural irregularity which affected the Board's decision; - (b) There exist any extenuating circumstances, for valid reasons, that the appellant was unable to bring to the Board's attention prior to its deliberations.

-- 10.14 A student wishing to appeal against an academic decision shall complete and submit an application form to the REG and pay the prescribed fee within 7 working days after the official announcement of the academic decision to the student.
+- 10.13 A student may appeal against an academic decision on the following grounds: - (a) There has been an administrative/procedural irregularity which affected the Board's decision; - (b) There exist any extenuating circumstances, for valid reasons, that the appellant was unable to bring to the Board's attention prior to its deliberations. - 10.14 A student wishing to appeal against an academic decision shall complete and submit an application form (REG-18) to the REG and pay the prescribed fee within 7 working days after the official announcement of the academic decision to the student.
 The application must state the grounds on which the request for appeal is made and provide supporting evidence. - 10.15 The REG will refer the appeal to the SAC for investigation, proper hearing and decision.
 If deemed necessary, the SAC will seek information from the School concerned.
+The student will be informed of the result by the REG of the appeal.
 The decision of the SAC is final.